-- "Non-Applicable Clauses, Permissible Exclusions, Exemptions - Developing a better understanding of what can and what cannot be excused in an audit assessment." - This webinar explores the critical topic of exemptions and the right approach to take in determining which apply to you. - "The Interaction of Processes and its importance to a successful audit." - This webinar explores the crucial topic of processes and how to correctly understand them. - We offer a variety of webinars on other topics including Corrective Action, Stage 1 Audits, AS9100, ISO 13485:2016, IATF 16949, and ISO 14001:2015.
+- "Non-Applicable Clauses, Permissible Exclusions, Exemptions Developing a better understanding of what can and what cannot be excused in an audit assessment" is presented on a quarterly basis. - This webinar explores the critical topic of exemptions and the right approach to take in determining which apply to you. - "The Interaction of Processes and its importance to a successful audit." - This webinar explores the crucial topic of processes and how to correctly understand them. - We offer a variety of webinars on other topics including Corrective Action, Stage 1 Audits, AS9100, ISO 13485:2016, IATF 16949, and ISO 14001:2015.